Connect a domain to an IP address

 -

-Enter the DNS zone name - the name of the domain with a dot, such as
+Enter the DNS zone name — the domain name with a dot, for example

 example.com. -

 If you do not need to activate the zone immediately, uncheck the Activate domain zone checkbox.
-You will be able to activate the zone at any time.
+You can activate the zone at any time.

 -

 Click Add.
-The NS and SOA resource records are automatically created in the zone.
+NS and SOA resource records will be created automatically in the zone.

 -

-In the control panel, in the top menu, click Products and select DNS hosting.
+In the Control panel, on the top menu, click Products and select DNS hosting.

 -